 Sec.
 531. (1) A public license shall not be granted for the sale of alcoholic liquor for consumption on the premises in excess of 1 license for each 1,500 of population or major fraction thereof.
-On-premises escrowed licenses issued under this subsection may be transferred subject to local legislative approval under section 501(2) to an applicant whose proposed operation is located within any local governmental unit in a county in which the escrowed license was located.
-However, beginning the effective date of the amendatory act that added this sentence and until July 1, 2009, if the on-premises escrowed license was issued to a location within a city with a population of over 190,000 but under 300,000, the on-premises escrowed license shall not be transferred to an applicant whose proposed operation is located within any other local governmental unit in the county in which that city is located and, in addition, an escrowed license located within any local governmental unit in that county is not transferable into the city with a population of over 190,000 but under 300,000.
-If the local governmental unit within which the former licensee's premises were located spans more than 1 county, an escrowed license is available subject to local legislative approval under section 501(2) to an applicant whose proposed operation is located within any local governmental unit in either county.
+An on-premises escrowed license issued under this subsection may be transferred, subject to local legislative approval under section 501(2), to an applicant whose proposed operation is located within any local governmental unit in a county in which the escrowed license was located.
+If the local governmental unit within which the former licensee's premises were located spans more than 1 county, an escrowed license may be transferred, subject to local legislative approval under section 501(2), to an applicant whose proposed operation is located within any local governmental unit in either county.
 If an escrowed license is activated within a local governmental unit other than that local governmental unit within which the escrowed license was originally issued, the commission shall count that activated license against the local governmental unit originally issuing the license.
-This quota does not bar the right of an existing licensee to renew a license or transfer the license and does not bar the right of an on-premise licensee of any class to reclassify to another class of on-premises license in a manner not in violation of law or this act, subject to the consent of the commission.
-The upgrading of a license resulting from a request under this subsection shall be approved by the local governmental unit having jurisdiction.
+This quota does not bar the right of an existing licensee to renew a license or transfer the license and does not bar the right of an on-premises licensee of any class to reclassify to another class of on-premises license in a manner not in violation of law or this act, subject to the consent of the commission.
+The upgrading of a license resulting from a request under this subsection is subject to approval by the local governmental unit having jurisdiction.